sma/darti/article.md

     }
 ```

-Next, we need to pass the current context to `DartFunction.from` so that a call to a function can create a new context based on the definiting context to bind arguments to parameters.
+Next, we need to pass the current context to `DartFunction.from` so that a call to a function can create a new context based on the defining context to bind arguments to parameters.
 Note how I use a `for` inside the `{}` to define the new bindings and then use the new context to evaluate the function body.

 ```dart
     class DartFunction {